JamesInDigital/m3uMaker/README.md

 # m3uMaker
 M3U creation script originally designed to help organize roms for retro handhelds.
 Handles multi-disc games and subfolders.

+** This shouldn't delete or break any files and hasn't so far in numerous tests.
+All it does is move multidisc games into a directoryt and create an m3u.
+But backup your stuff just in case.
+Not responsible for missing files. **

 Update to v2d: Fixed second run.
 Will ignore games already processed in .hidden folder.

 Update to v2c: Fixed disc order in m3u and working with subdirectories.